View All Class Specifications

 • Prepares bond calculations per Florida Statutes;

-• Intake of Bonds: car bonds, injunction bonds, transfer liens to bonds, etc.;
+• Intake of bonds: car bonds, injunction bonds, transfer liens to bonds, etc.;

-• Verifies all reports, validations, and disbursements;
+• Verifies all Court Registry reports, validations, and disbursements;

 • Performs other related job duties as assigned.